openbmc/docs/designs/firmware-update-over-redfish.md

 - Support a subset of ApplyTime (Immediate, OnReset)
 - Support a TFTP based SimpleUpdate
   - This must be configurable (enable/disable) via compile option within bmcweb
+- Support to update multiple targets with the same firmware image at once
+  - Support to allow users to specify the targets to which the uploaded image to be applied.
+This is implemented by using the redfish property 'HttpPushUriTargets'.
+  - Support redfish clients to find out if firmware targets are in use for updates or available for updates.
+Redfish property 'HttpPushUriTargetsBusy' is used for implement this.

 ### Future Requirements